flo-at/minmon/README.md

 # Contributions
 Contributions are very welcome!
 Right now MinMon is pretty basic but it's also super easy to extend.
 Even if it's just a typo in the documentation, I'll be happy to merge your PR.
 If you're looking for a new check or action type, just open a new issue (if it doesn't exist yet) and tag it with the "enhancement" label.

+If you have an idea for a new check or action please use use the [discussions](https://github.com/flo-at/minmon/discussions) page instead of opening a new issue.